Use node to enhance an npm script

 The actual script itself isn't super relevant for this post, but here are some notes:

-3. The values in the array are arguments to pass to the command in #2
+execais used to make executing in a child process nice & easyformatjsis the binary to execute.execafinds the file automatically (it lives in./node_modules/.bin)- The values in the array are arguments to pass to the command in #2

-4. Interpolates the project variable, using the value the user chose in the prompt
+projectvariable, using the value the user chose in the prompt - We need to pass

-6. stdout is piped through, so we can see any status codes or messages
+shell: trueas an option, otherwise the node script won't spawn the correct process stdoutis piped through, so we can see any status codes or messages

 That's pretty much it!
 Hope it helps.
 Here's the final i18n-extract.js file, altogether: